 UK leadership candidates seek to undermine new push for Scottish independence

-LONDON, Aug 15 (Reuters) - The two candidates battling to be Britain's next prime minister will vie to present themselves as defenders of Scotland's place in the United Kingdom on Tuesday by promising more scrutiny of Scotland's government to undermine a new push for independence.
+LONDON, Aug 16 (Reuters) - The two candidates battling to be Britain's next prime minister vied to present themselves as defenders of Scotland's place in the United Kingdom on Tuesday, promising more scrutiny of Scotland's government to undermine a new push for independence.

-The Scottish National Party, which heads Scotland's semi-autonomous government, wants to hold a second independence referendum next year, which could rip apart the world's fifth-biggest economy.
+The Scottish National Party (SNP), which heads Scotland's semi-autonomous government, wants to hold a second independence referendum next year, which could rip apart the world's fifth-biggest economy.

-Liz Truss, the foreign minister, and Rishi Sunak, the former finance minister, who are competing to replace Prime Minister Boris Johnson, set out their policies for Scotland before the only election hustings in the country on Tuesday.
+Liz Truss, the foreign minister, and Rishi Sunak, a former finance minister, who are competing to replace Prime Minister Boris Johnson, set out their policies for Scotland before the only Conservative Party hustings in the country on Tuesday.

 "I'll make sure that my government does everything to ensure elected representatives hold the devolved administration to account," she said.
 "As a nation we are stronger together and the UK needs Scotland as much as Scotland needs the UK."

+The SNP said "Scotland loses" whoever wins the contest, and attacked the British government's failure to deal with the worst cost-of-living crisis in decades.

+The real value of the average British workers' pay fell at the fastest rate since at least 2001, the Office for National Statistics said on Tuesday, as wage increases were outstripped by rising inflation.

 Voters in Scotland, which has a population of around 5.5 million, rejected independence in 2014.
-But Scotland's government says Britain's departure from the European Union, which was opposed by a majority of Scots, means the question must be put to a second vote.
+But Scotland's government says Britain's departure from the European Union, which was opposed by most Scots, means the question must be put to a second vote.

-Sunak said that if he becomes prime minister, he will order senior Scottish government officials to attend annual British parliament committee hearings.
+Sunak said if he became prime minister, he would order senior Scottish government officials to attend annual British parliament committee hearings and ensure data on performance of Scottish public services was consistent with numbers published for England and Wales.

 "For too long the SNP has been able to obscure its failures by picking and choosing the data it publishes - I would change that, ensuring the Scottish government’s record could be held to account," he said.